rchatterjee/pam-typopw/README.md

 ```

 This should install all the dependencies and setup the PAM configuration
 files.
-This will install a command-line control script called `pam-typoauth`,
+This will also install a command-line control script called `pam-typoauth`,
 which can be used to control and monitor the behavior of the adaptive typo
 tolerance system.
 Details of the script is given below.